Zuehlke/software-engineering-corner/drafts/terraform-with-provider-from-filesystem.md

 so I'm indebted to [this post on StackOverflow]( https://stackoverflow.com/questions/70320229/how-can-i-use-2-providers-in-the-same-terraform-config) for useful clues.
-1. Obtain a copy of the provider (in this case, the file name was `terraform-provider-gravitee.exe`)
+1. Build or obtain a copy of the provider (in this case, the file name was `terraform-provider-gravitee.exe` and we wanted to give it the namespace `custom`)
+2. Create the following folder and store the executable provider there:
-2. Store it under `%APPDATA%\terraform.d\registry.terraform.io\custom\gravitee\0.0.1\windows_amd64`
+   `%APPDATA%\terraform.d\registry.terraform.io\custom\gravitee\0.0.1\windows_amd64`
    (this mimics the repository layout that Terraform expects for providers)